Remembrance 2025

 WW2 ROLL OF HONOUR

 In the war years of 1939-1945 Sudbury men fought on land, in the air and at sea, in all the main theatres of war including the jungles of the Far East and the deserts of North Africa.
-The stories of some of the 60 who died in this conflict is told in a dedicted permanent display at The Heritage Centre.
+The stories of some of the 60 who died in this conflict is told in a dedicated permanent display at The Heritage Centre.

 AMERICANS IN SUDBURY